 Montcalm Community College recently presented its 2020 Leadership Award to Dean of Nursing & Health Careers Danielle Anderson, of Crystal.

 The award was established in 2002.
 It recognizes a leader based on noteworthy work with, or on behalf of, MCC; leadership and professional achievement; and service to MCC.
 The recipient is nominated and chosen by his or her colleagues.

-MCC President Bob Ferrentino recognized Eady for her work.
+MCC President Stacy H. Young, Ph.D., recognized Anderson for her work.

-“Amy’s career path is one followed by many folks in the community college world,” Ferrentino said.
-“Her work early-on in industry, almost 20 years of experience, ultimately led her into the classroom, as well as into a variety of different roles at MCC.
+“Danielle’s career path is one followed by many folks in the community college world,” Young said.
+“Her many years of work as a nurse in the health care industry ultimately led her to the classroom and eventually into administration at MCC.

-“She has tackled many different challenges during her time in administration, working with others to develop solutions for the betterment of our students,” Ferrentino said.
-“She serves on many committees and does whatever is needed to help the college succeed.
-She has taken on leadership responsibilities for programs and processes critical to our continued success.”
+“She has tackled many different challenges during her time in administration, working with others to develop solutions for the betterment of our students,” Young said.
+“She led MCC in its effort to become the first college in Michigan to earn accreditation for its nursing program through the National League for Nursing Commission for Nursing Education Accreditation (NLN-CNEA).